 Completing a b-Heard survey: The b-Heard survey can be received three ways, a) electronic survey (via email) b) paper survey c) login code (complete survey online by inserting a code).
 Your employer will decide which type or combination of survey, best suits your organisation.
 Each survey is allocated to an individual, this is important as Best Companies needs to know who you are and where you sit in the organisation structure, so we can create meaningful insightful reports for your organisation.
 You will notice there is nowhere to write your name.
 This is because we want you to be able to answer the b-Heard survey honestly, and for your survey responses to remain anonymous to your employer.
 Therefore, we can identify you, but your employer cannot.

 We will ask you a range of questions about your employer, your manager, the management team and in some cases information about you.
-This is in order for us to accurately measure your organisations overall engagement and generate a customised report for your organisation.
-It is important that you answer honestly, so that organisations receive a true reflection of their employee engagement stance.
+This ensures we accurately measure your organisations overall engagement and generate a customised report for your workplace.
+It is important that you answer honestly, so that your employer receives a true reflection of their employee engagement stance.
 This means they get the information they need to improve.
 Data collected through a b-Heard survey will become part of the Best Companies database which holds over 5 million responses.
-Survey responses do not become part of the Employers dataset, so we can ensure that the responses remain anonymous.
-The Diversity survey your organisation may ask us to include with the b-Heard survey is to assist your organisation with ensuring equality of opportunity or treatment within the organisation.
+Survey responses do not become part of your employers dataset, so we can ensure that your responses are protected and remain anonymous.
+The Diversity survey we may be asked to include with the b-Heard survey is to assist your employer with ensuring equality of opportunity or treatment within your workplace.

-Requesting further information: If you request further information from us directly, through our website you will need to provide us with your email address.
-By providing your email address, you are consenting for us to contact you in relation to your enquiry and to receive information on related services we provide.
+Requesting further information: Where you request further information on our services, you may be asked to provide your email address.
+In providing your email address, you consent for us to contact you in relation to your enquiry and to receive information on related services we provide.
 You may withdraw this consent at any time.